vimeh/PaperSignalsSeminar/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Be Kind Clause by VK (aka "Don't Be A Dick Addendum")

-Further use of any "material" (code, language, images, etc. [anything deemed as such and appropriate by a future court]) from this work should be accompanied by a license to promote its free use, and to accredit its original authors appropriately (See *Authors* section above).
-There is no binding financial, legal, or otherwise material agreement accompanying this clause.
-It is simply an attempt to allow knowledge and information to be used in good faith among the public and for the greater good, and to attribute authors for their work, effort, and foresight.
-Current events and contemporary situations will always make it difficult to evaluate the intent of any given language in legalese, and one can only hope that such intent are understood as they were derived and applied in the sense in which they were created.
-Inclusion of a similar clause, or any message, to the same effect as the above, in any work derived from this work, would be appreciated by the original forker (VKMehta).

-Please, be kind.